fsfe/forms/README.md

 This will confirm an e-mail address if using double opt-in.
 The following parameters are supported:

- * id (required)

-The id is generated automatically by the forms system.
+1. **id** (required) -- generated automatically by the forms system.
 You should never need to generate this URL yourself.

 ## Application configuration